 The section where the template is published is retained for the new article.
 Agents can manually change the section, if they want, to any section where they have permission to publish.

-You must have Guide Professional to install and use the Knowledge Capture app (see Installing the Knowledge Capture app.)
+You must install the Knowledge Capture app (see Installing the Knowledge Capture app) and have Guide Professional to create templates and articles using the app.
 Before you create any Knowledge Capture templates, you might want to plan your workflow for new articles created using the app (see Workflows for created and flagged articles).

 - Click Articles in the top menu bar, then select Add article.

 Alternatively, you can open an existing article that you want to make a template.

 Think about the types of templates you plan to create and consider including the type in the title.
 For example, you might want to create a Q&A template and a How To template, and include that in the template title.

 - Enter the headings and content for your template in the body.

 You might want to include headings specific to the type of template you are creating.
 For example, a Problem/Solution template might include sections for the problem, the conditions, and the steps for the solution.Tip: Check out this discussion for template ideas: Do you use a template to author your knowledge base content.

 - Set the Managed by and Visible to permissions.